SarmadBytes/kubernetes-example-voting-app/README.md

-# Updated Example Voting App For Kubernetes
+# Updated Example Voting App For Local Kubernetes Cluster

 I modified this config to work on local kuberrnetes cluster.
 Just deploy it and access on following Urls.